 Stealth vaping is the act of vaping in a secret or clandestine way so as not to draw attention to the fact that you are vaping.
-Many people stealth vape in locations where vaping is not allowed or when they don’t want others to realize that they are vaping.
+Many people stealth vape in locations where vaping is not allowed or when they don’t want others to realise that they are vaping.

-The reason that vaping isn’t allowed in certain places, such as restaurants or bars, is often because other customers may feel that the smell and presence of the vapor is distracting.
-For those who choose not to vape, this seems like a fair point.
+The reason that vaping isn’t allowed in certain places, such as restaurants or bars, is often because other customers may feel that the smell and presence of the vaping is distracting.
+For those people who choose not to vape, this seems like a fair point.
 If you were enjoying your meal and get a conflicting smell wafting over, it might spoil your experience.

-If you simply want to avoid flooding the room or your immediate surroundings with vapor, potentially because you are in the company of people who don’t vape, then stealth vaping is fine.
+If you simply want to avoid flooding the room or your immediate surroundings with vapour, potentially because you are in the company of people who don’t vape, then stealth vaping is fine.
 In this circumstance, you’re just making sure that you don’t annoy your friends and family by vaping to excess.
 If vaping is to be considered as a totally normal part of everyday life in the future, it’s probably best that you don’t give people who don’t vape a reason to dislike it.